-BARANGAY.
-BALARING.
 We were on a Heritage Tour in Silay City, Negros Occidental organized by Viaje Negrense owned by a fellow blogger, Maricar Dabao with another blogger Dr. Maritel Ledesma a native of Silay City as our tour guide.
-The hitch was very informative considering that our tour guide is a native of the place.
-So I prefer to compose a separate blog post bout it.
+The tour was very informative considering that our guide was a native of the place.
+So I prefer to compose a separate blog post about it.

-Meanwhile, I would like to take you to a place in Silay City, where we have our sumptuous lunch – The Barangay Balaring.
+Meanwhile, I would like to take you to a place in Silay City, where we had our sumptuous lunch – The Barangay Balaring.

 Sizzling Stuffed Squid

-BARANGAY BALARINGis a coastal barangay and a few kilometers away from the city proper.If you are coming from the main city, just take the tricycle and tell them to bring you to Balaring.
+BARANGAY BALARING is a coastal barangay and a few kilometers away from the city proper.If you are coming from the city, just take the tricycle and tell them to bring you to Balaring.

 Some of the Delectable FilipinoCuisines we enjoyed at Melkens Seafood Restaurant, Barangay Balaring